zippo227/Xamarin-Forms-Labs/README.md

 Build the project
 --------------

-To develop on this project, run the build.bat or build.sh file first so the required Xamarin nuget packages can be downloaded.
+To develop on this project, just clone the project to your computer, package restore is enable so build the solution first, if you get any errors try to build each project independently .

 _________________